yusufnasserdev/images/README.md

 ---

 ## Built With
+- [MVIKotlin](https://arkivanov.github.io/MVIKotlin/) - A Kotlin Multiplatform framework that provides a way of (not only) writing shared code using MVI pattern.
+It also includes powerful debug tools like logging and time travel.
 - [Decompose](https://arkivanov.github.io/Decompose/) - A Kotlin Multiplatform library for breaking down your code into lifecycle-aware business logic components (aka BLoC), with routing functionality and pluggable UI (Compose, Android Views, SwiftUI, Kotlin/React, etc.).
 - [Coil](https://coil-kt.github.io/coil/) - An image loading library for Android and Compose Multiplatform.